wakatime/jetbrains-wakatime/README.md

 5. Enter your [api key](https://wakatime.com/settings#apikey) in `Tools -> WakaTime API Key`, then click `Save`.

-6. Use your IDE like you normally do and your time will be tracked for you automatically.
+6. Use your IDE and your coding activity will be displayed on your [WakaTime dashboard](https://wakatime.com).

-7. Visit https://wakatime.com to see your logged time.

 Screen Shots